Painful intelligence: What AI can tell us about human suffering: Why there is (so much) suffering

-At the same time, the system is typically programmed to try to relentlessly \textit{maximize rewards} which are ultimately set by the ``programmer''---which is evolution for humans, possibly complemented by some cultural processes.
+At the same time, the system is typically programmed to try to relentlessly \textit{maximize rewards} set by the ``programmer''---which is evolution for humans, eventually complemented by some cultural processes.
 The rewards are not designed to make the agent happy, but to fulfill some objectives of the programmer, such as spreading your genes in the case of evolution.
-It is not possible for the agent itself to decide that it wants to pursue some new objectives and re-define its own rewards; nor can it decide that it has had enough rewards and does not need more.
+It is not possible for the agent itself to decide that it wants to pursue some new goals, or to re-define its own rewards; nor can it decide that it has had enough rewards and does not need more.
 This is a fourth root cause of suffering, shown at the bottom of the left-most column of the figure.